PRProd/HA-Firemote/README.md

 # HA-Firemote

 > [!NOTE]
-> This Project's Maintainer is currently away<br>
+> This project's maintainer is back!<br>
-> I'm dealing with some health and life issues right now, but I fully intend to be back just as soon as I can
+> My health has improved, and my job situation has left me with more time to work on this project
+> Thanks for your patience - I have a lot of requests to look at!
 >

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)